 The Rosemary Bishop Indigenous Education Scholarship Program

-Since 2005, Yalari has been providing Indigenous children from regional rural and remote communities across Australia the opportunity to receive a full boarding school scholarship for their entire secondary education.
+Since 2005, Yalari has been providing Indigenous children from regional, rural and remote communities across Australia the opportunity to receive a full boarding school scholarship for their entire secondary education.

-Learn more – Scholarship Q&A
+Learn more about about how scholarship recipients are selected – Scholarship Q&A

 Scholarship applications are currently closed.
 Applications will reopen on 2 January 2019.